nougator/brainfuck/README.md

 # Brainfuck

-To use simply type `brainfuck pathToYourFile`
+To use simply type `brainfuck pathToYourFile` or `dotnet run pathToYourFile`

 ```
 Brainfuck instruction: